 The Robert C. Campbell Foundation established this scholarship in honor of Dr. Robert Campbell, a pioneer physician who practiced in Grand Forks for more than 50 years.
 He was born in Manitoba and received his BP, MD, and MC degrees from the University of Manitoba, and after one year internship settled in Grand Forks.
 Both Dr. and Mrs. Campbell were leaders in the Community.
 This scholarship was first awarded in 1974 to the St. Michael's School of Nursing, but when that school was discontinued, the scholarship was established at the University of North Dakota College of Nursing & Professional Disciplines.
 It is awarded to a student who has just completed his/her nursing degree.

 Established in 2013 by Sean and Saundra Christenson and friends, the Carly Christenson scholarship is intended to provide assistance to nursing students within the College of Nursing & Professional Disciplines who have a grade point average of 3.00 or higher.
-As stated on the Carly's Dream website, "Carly was wise beyond her years and serious about her future.
-Even as a freshman at St. Louis Park High School, Carly knew her dream was to attend the University of North Dakota and study nursing.
 Her parents, Sandy (Finneseth) Christenson and Sean Christenson are both UND alumni.
+As stated by her parents, "Carly was wise beyond her years and serious about her future.
+Even as a freshman at St. Louis Park High School, Carly knew her dream was to attend the University of North Dakota and study nursing."
 After touring the beautiful UND campus during Homecoming 2012, Carly saw a piece of her future."
 On January 8, 2013, Sean and Saundra Christenson's daughter Carly passed away from complications of influenza.
 She was only 14 years old.
 This endowment was established by Carly's family and friends as a way to keep her dreams alive.